dagadbm/vidiq-challenge/README.md

 # WARNING
 The UI is terrible.
 I tried to make it as simple as I could.

 I am not a good designer but I am good at looking at other peoples design, improving it and making it more consistent with the overall codebase.

-Some of my mantras when doing UI work:
+Some of my guidelines when doing UI work:
 - padding/margins/spacings of any kind, multiples of 8!
 - Multiples of 8!
-- Prefer the browser do most of the placements instead of forcing width/height
+- Prefer the browser do most of the placements instead of forcing width/height (when possible)
 - css grid for two dimensions, flexbox for one dimensions
-- position absolute when needed or when performance in rendering is a problem (I have a fun story here if you remember to ask me)
+- position absolute when needed or when performance in rendering is a problem (I have a fun story here if you are curious)

 ## Setup
 Just `npm install`and `npm run dev`.